 “And she was such a great draftsman,” says Rubenstein.
 “Kollwitz could do so much with simple shapes.
 Over here may be a few wispy marks signifying hair; and then—boom, you are riveted right into that eye with a few strong lines.”

 Kollwitz was primarily a graphic artist, confining her work largely to black-and-white imagery.
 “Her bold, graphic style reflects the immense human pain and suffering of the underprivileged,” comments Eitel-Porter.
 “That’s the basis of her subject matter.
 The world she depicts is veiled in shadow; only rarely are touches of color introduced.”

 Echoes Rubenstein, “With such simplicity, with such economy of means, she communicated great sympathy.
 She could make an incredible human statement with just burnt wood [charcoal] on paper.”

 - Catalogue of the Complete Graphic Work of Käthe Kollwitz, by August Klipstein (Oak Knoll Press, New Castle, Delaware)

 - Käthe Kollwitz Drawings, by Herbert Bittner (Thomas Yoseloff, New York, New York)

 *Article contributions by Bob Bahr

-For more drawing tips, instruction, expert insight and inspiration, check out past issues of Drawing magazine, available at the North Light Shop.
+For more drawing tips, instruction, expert insight and inspiration, check out past issues of Drawing magazine.